 - The Board may request the Superintendent to change an administrative procedure to a draft Board policy and will provide the rationale for same.

 - The Board may also delete a policy and subsequently delegate the Superintendent authority over this area.
-The Superintendent may choose to then develop an administrative procedure relative to this matter.

 - The Superintendent must inform the Board of changes to administrative procedures.
 The Superintendent shall arrange for all Board policies and administrative procedures and subsequent revisions to be posted on the Division’s website, in a timely manner, for staff and public access.